Semana Santa or Holy Week

 Banks and most other businesses not catering to tourists will be closed on Good Friday.
 Some may also close on Thursday and Saturday of that week.

 In addition to being a religious holiday, Holy Week in Mexico is also a vacation time for many Mexicans.
-(I’m told Mexico City becomes a virtual ghost town.)
+(I’m told Mexico City is becoming a virtual ghost town.)
 Millions head to the popular beach resorts, but more than a few will come to San Miguel.
 Restaurants and accommodations in San Miguel will be crowded.
 If you plan to visit, book hotels well in advance.
 Check the San Miguel Hotels Directory for possibilities.

 NOTE: The dates for Semana Santa 2009 are April 3-12.

-You can see the robes of monks above reflect colors of The Last Supper – a mural painting by the Italian High Renaissance artist Leonardo da Vinci
+You can see the robes of monks above reflect the colors of The Last Supper – a mural painting by the Italian High Renaissance artist Leonardo da Vinci